Blue plaque: English Heritage scheme

 In 1921, the most common (blue) plaque design was revised, as it was discovered that glazed Royal Doulton stoneware was cheaper than the encaustic formerly used.
 In 1938, a new plaque design was prepared by an unnamed student at the LCC's Central School of Arts and Crafts and was approved by the committee.
 It omitted the decorative elements of earlier plaque designs, and allowed for lettering to be better spaced and enlarged.
 A white border was added to the design shortly after, and this has remained the standard ever since.
 No plaques were erected between 1915 and 1919, or between 1940 and 1947, owing to the two world wars.
 The LCC formalised the selection criteria for the scheme in 1954.

 When the LCC was abolished in 1965, the scheme was taken over by the Greater London Council (GLC).
 The principles of the scheme changed little, but now applied to the entire, much larger, administrative county of Greater London.
 The GLC was also keen to broaden the range of people commemorated.
 The GLC erected 252 plaques, the subjects including Sylvia Pankhurst, Samuel Coleridge-Taylor, and Mary Seacole.

 In 1986, the GLC was disbanded and the blue plaques scheme passed to English Heritage.
 English Heritage erected more than 300 plaques in London.
 In January 2013 English Heritage suspended proposals for plaques owing to funding cuts.
 The National Trust's chairman stated that his organisation might step in to save the scheme.
 In the event the scheme was relaunched by English Heritage in June 2014 with private funding (including support from a new donors' club, the Blue Plaques Club, and from property developer David Pearl).
-Two members of the advisory panel, Professor David Edgerton and author and critic Gillian Darley, resigned over this transmutation, concerned that the scheme had been "reduced to a marketing tool for English Heritage".
+Four members of the advisory panel resigned over this transmutation.
+Professor David Edgerton and author and critic Gillian Darley were concerned that the scheme had been "reduced to a marketing tool for English Heritage".
+The vice chair Dr Celina Fox and Dr Margaret Pelling stated that the scheme was "being dismantled and its previous achievements discredited".

 In April 2015, English Heritage was divided into two parts, Historic England (a statutory body), and the new English Heritage Trust (a charity, which took over the English Heritage operating name and logo).
 Responsibility for the blue plaque scheme passed to the English Heritage Trust.

+The 1,000th plaque, marking the offices of the Women's Freedom League, 1908–1915, was unveiled in 2023.